-Khloe Kardashian’s Friends Want Tristan Thompson To Publicly Address Cheating Scandal, Sources Tells ‘Us’
+Khloe Kardashian’s Friends Want Tristan Thompson To Publicly Address Cheating Scandal, Sources Tell ‘Us’

 Khloe Kardashian’s friends have some strong opinions about Tristan Thompson following his cheating scandal.
 Those closest to Khloe reportedly believe that Tristan should make a public statement about his infidelity.

-According to a May 11 report by Us Weekly Magazine, Khloe Kardashian’s friends haven’t forgiven Tristan Thompson for being unfaithful.
+According to a May 11 report by Us Weekly, Khloe Kardashian’s friends haven’t forgiven Tristan Thompson for being unfaithful.
 In fact, many people in Khloe’s inner circle believe that Tristan should have publicly addressed the cheating scandal when it happened.
 Now, it’s been a month and he and Kardashian have still not spoken out about the shocking photos and video of Tristan cheating.
 “Khloe’s friends and those around her think Tristan should have publicly addressed it,” the insider stated.

 As many fans already know, photos and video of Tristan Thompson kissing and touching multiple women surfaced just hours before Khloe Kardashian gave birth to the couple’s first child, a daughter named True.
 The magazine reports that Tristan cheated on Khloe with at least five women throughout her pregnancy.
 However, Khloe remained in Cleveland with Tristan after giving birth.